 Compensation Packages Outweigh Front-End Set-up Costs

 First consider the potential top line.
-Wirehouse brokers generally retain no more than about 45 percent of the revenue they generate before taxes (and much lower than this percent for those considered to be “underperformers”).
+An article in Financial Advisor IQ reported that wirehouse payouts range from 30% to 50% (and much lower than this range for those considered to be “underperformers”).
 Compare that to the payout rates at Independent Broker-Dealers like Cutter & Company, a Registered Broker-Dealer and Investment Advisor, which begin at 75 percent.

 Then look at the bottom line.
 Newly independent financial advisors will have to set up an office and incur more out-of-pocket expenses than they would working for someone else.
 But Cutter & Company provides back-office support, turnkey platforms and customer service which are arguably at a higher level than large firms can provide.
 Factoring it all into the compensation equation, Independent Brokers will often increase take-home pay by at least 20 percent initially.

 The Vast Majority of Your Clients Will Likely Move with You

 The most important factor in realizing the financial benefits is a realistic look at how many existing clients will move with a financial advisor to their new independent practice.
 Financial Advisor magazine online suggested 60 percent as a benchmark break-even number, reporting that “Obviously, it’s impossible to know beforehand if you can get 60 percent.
 But take a good, hard look at your book and be honest and realistic about your clients.
 Will they follow you or won’t they?”

 The typical transition experience at Cutter & Company is that 90 percent of a newly independent financial advisor’s clients will move with them within the first six months, with much of that success due to the financial advisor’s strong client relationships and an excellent transition system provided by Cutter & Company.